Senababs/LITA_CAPSTONE_PROJECT-Customerdata/README.md

      - Conduct In-Depth User Research: Gather qualitative feedback to understand the motivations behind subscription choices and identify opportunities for improvement.

+  ## Conclusion ##
+This analysis underscores the significant influence of factors like region, income, and subscription type on user behavior.
+By strategically implementing the recommended actions, It can project a potential increase in overall revenue and  active subscriptions.
+Prioritizing efforts in the each region with tailored offers for the each Subscription Type and optimizing pricing strategies across all regions, will be instrumental in achieving these goals.